espanato/whittle_estimation_for_hawkes_processes/README.md

 - [Armadillo 11.1.1](http://arma.sourceforge.net/download.html)
 - [Alglib 3.18.0](https://www.alglib.net/download.php)

-For the R code you will need to install the "hawkesbow" package via the following command in an R terminal: install.packages("hawkesbow")
+For the R code you will need to install the "hawkesbow" package via the following command in your R terminal:
+- install.packages("hawkesbow")

 ## Citation